matrixbox/matrixbox/README.md

 3. When online, the device is assigned a new IP by your router

 MANUALLY EDIT FILES:
-To unlock the file system, hold down the button while connecting the device to a computer.
+1. To unlock the file system, hold down the button while connecting the device to a computer.
+2. File system will be locked again the next time you reboot the device.